caracal-pipeline/stimela/docs/source/reference/cabdefs.rst

 Cab flavours
 ************
+.. _cab_flavours:

-A cab can correspond to a Python function or a CASA task.
+A cab can also correspond to a Python function or a CASA task.
 This is specified via the ``flavour`` attribute -- we saw an example of this just above with the ``casa.flagsummary`` cab.
 Its definition tells Stimela that the cab is implemented by invoking a CASA task underneath.
 Other flavours are ``python`` (for Python functions) and ``python-code`` (for inline Python code).
 The default flavour, corresponding to a binary command, is called ``binary``.

 Specifying flavour options
 --------------------------